message/iata/LT.md

 - This does not apply to:
 - passengers younger than 16 years;
 - passengers with a positive COVID-19 antigen or PCR test result issued at least 180 days before arrival and a recovery certificate;
-- passengers with a COVID-19 vaccination certificate.
+- passengers with a COVID-19 vaccination certificate stating that they received the last dose of the vaccine.
 4. A completed health questionnaire must be presented at check-in.
 The e-questionnaire can be obtained at <a href="https://keleiviams.nvsc.lt/lt/form">https://keleiviams.nvsc.lt/lt/form</a>
 5. Passengers could be subject to self-isolation for 10 days.
 More details can be found at <a href="https://tinyurl.com/fh99w6j7">https://tinyurl.com/fh99w6j7</a>
 6. Airline crew could be subject to self-isolation until their next flight or for a maximum of 10 days.
 More details can be found at <a href="https://tinyurl.com/fh99w6j7">https://tinyurl.com/fh99w6j7</a>